anachronic/importmagic.el/README.md

 exception.
 I'll try to describe here how to get rid of annoyances this package may produce.

+#### Key bindings

+I know the default key binding (`C-c C-l`) does not really help with mnemonics, but I didn't really want to take up any space from the default `python.el` key bindings.
+It is explained above how to change these key bindings though.

 #### Mode line

-Yes, all our mode lines are always cluttered, `importmagic.el`'s mode lighter is `import`.
+Yes, all our mode lines are always cluttered and `importmagic.el` doesn't really help here: it's mode lighter is `import`.
 If you don't like its name or feel like it takes up too much space, you can use [this](https://github.com/myrjola/diminish.el) package to get rid of it.
 Put this line somewhere in your init file: